Python-SIP/sip/doc/pyproject_toml.rst

     messages.
 By default verbose progress messages are not displayed.
 There is also a corresponding command line option.

+**version-info**
+    The boolean value determines if the generated code includes a reference to the SIP version number.
+By default a reference is included.
+There is also a corresponding command line option.

 **wheel-includes**
     The values is a list of files and directories, specified as *glob* patterns and relative to the project directory, that should be included in a wheel.